ooni/spec/nettests/ts-026-riseupvpn.md

 ## RiseupVPN API check

-A HTTP GET request to a commercial CA certified API endpoint will hand out the self-signed certificate needed to access the provider API.
+A HTTP GET request to an API endpoint will hand out the self-signed certificate needed to access most other API endpoints.
 While RiseupVPN clients will perform a fingerprint verification, this test skips that step in order to reduce the complexity.

 The RiseupVPN provider serves a JSON describing which endpoints a client could use (https://example.org/provider.json) for bootstrapping.
 However, for the sake of simplicity we hardcoded all endpoints that will be tested.
-Using the self signed certificate, we perform HTTP GET requests to test the reachability of the provider api endpoints.
+Using the self signed certificate, we perform HTTP GET requests to test the reachability of the provider API endpoints.
 The API check implies a working DNS.

 The locations of RiseupVPNs endpoints are: